 The volume starts with a cracker.
-Unfollow is a story of a cat, taxidermy, and twitter stalking.
+‘Unfollow’ is a story of a cat, taxidermy and twitter stalking.
 The increasing sense of unease contrasts with the playfulness of the language in which the parallels between animal and human behaviour are explored.

-The Nightingale, a tale of jealousy, revenge, and a computer screensaver, was another favourite.
+‘The Nightingale’, a tale of jealousy and revenge, was another favourite.

 Jane and I had been to our favourite restaurant on the city’s West Side, a little Korean place that somehow managed to position every table in a corner.
 It was good because it was the first place we went that was neither mine nor hers, nor was it Tessa’s – my ex.

 In common with many horror stories, most of those in this volume are narrated in the first person.
-Royle’s narrators, perhaps inevitably male, tend to be dead-pan, which again adds to the strangeness of the stories.
+Royle’s narrators, perhaps inevitably male, tend to be dead-pan which again adds to the strangeness of the stories.

-The Kestrel and the Hawk, which is critiqued in the other NR’s novel, was slightly different, less overtly strange – comparing Prince William’s arrival at the air-base to swap his Hawk aircraft for a Sea King helicopter with a kestrel hovering over the dunes – until you start to wonder why the narrator was there!
+‘The Kestrel and the Hawk’ which is critiqued in the other NR’s novel was slightly different, less overtly strange – comparing Prince William’s arrival at the air-base to swap his Hawk aircraft for a Sea King helicopter with a kestrel hovering over the dunes – until you start to wonder why the narrator was there!

-All the stories are contemporary, and set in British cities, towns, countryside, except The Lure which moves us to Paris and features a blind man in the métro.
+All the stories are contemporary, and set in British cities, towns, countryside, except ‘The Lure’ which moves us to Paris and features a blind man in the métro.

-The predatory nature of wildlife and its translation into human behaviour in our modern technological world adds a surreal, distinctly un-Gothic feel to this set of stories; they are thoroughly modern.
+The predatory nature of wildlife and its translation into human behaviour in our modern technological world adds a surreal, distinctly un-Gothic feel to this set of stories, they are thoroughly modern.
 Each of the tales embodies its avian inhabitant, be it through ornithological fact, or implied through its reverse anthropomorphism (or, as the other NR would say, ‘ornithomorphic’).

+As with all short stories based around a theme, this collection is best enjoyed one or two at a time, an overload of avian metaphor might result in a case of Du Maurier’s The Birds!
 This book is also a beautifully produced volume with attention in the detail.
-The French flaps are duck-egg blue.
 The stories are preceded by a drawing of sixteen different labelled eggs, then each egg features at the top of the relevant story.
 Well done to Cõnfingõ for designing this lovely edition.

-Annabel is one of the editors of Shiny New Books and ought to read more short stories.
+Annabel is one of the Shiny Editors.

-Nicholas Royle, Ornithology (Cõnfingõ, 2017).
-978-0995596603, 193pp., paperback original.
+Nicholas Royle, Ornithology (Cõnfingõ, 2017) ISBN 978-0995596603, flapped paperback, 193 pages.